 Provide seamless income verification with Pinwheel Verify

-As a payroll connectivity API, Pinwheel helps fintechs and financial institutions alike automate the income verification process.
+As a payroll connectivity API provider, Pinwheel helps fintechs and financial institutions alike streamline the income verification process.

 Pinwheel Verify is our income and employment verification solution with coverage that spans 1,600+ payroll platforms for 80% of US workers.
 Once integrated, your customers can easily use Verify to log into their payroll platform and grant access to their data, enabling seamless income verification.